Challenges and Solutions in Implementing Industry 4.0, Automation, and IoT on the Factory Floor.

 The application of Industry 4.0, automation, and IoT on the factory proper is a crucial strategy to tackle the challenges of competitiveness in today’s industrial landscape.
 Modular Data Centers emerge as an efficient solution to ensure agile and reliable connectivity between industrial equipment and control systems, enabling the full realization of Industry 4.0’s potential and driving efficiency, productivity, and innovation in the factories of the future.

-Alinie Mendes is Co-founder and COO at MODULAR Data Centers and a partner at Lemniscata Ventures, a private investment company specializing in engineering and technology assets.
+Alinie Mendes is CEO at MODULAR Data Centers and a partner at Lemniscata Ventures, a private investment company specializing in engineering and technology assets.

 With a degree in Administration and a postgraduate degree in Processes and Quality, she holds an MBA in Production and Quality Engineering from the School of Engineering at USP.
 She began her career in the automotive industry, involved in cost optimization and quality projects in production lines.
 Since 2010 in the technology industry, Alinie has led high-performance teams in managing and applying organizational transformation models and quality assurance.